 Reinforcement Learning (RL) – A more general form of machine learning than supervised learning or unsupervised learning.
-It learn from interaction with environment to achieve a goal or simply learns from reward and punishments.
+It learns from interaction with the environment to achieve a goal or simply learns from reward and punishments.
 This learning is inspired by behaviourism phycology.

 Reinforcement Learning (RL) – History

-From the best research I got the answer as it got termed in 1980’s while some research study was conducted on animals behaviour.
-Especially how some new-born baby animals learns to stand, run, and survive in the given environment.
+From the best research, I got the answer as it got termed in the 1980s while some research study was conducted on animals behaviour.
+Especially how some new-born baby animals learn to stand, run, and survive in the given environment.
 Rewards is a survival from learning and punishment can be compared with being eaten by others.